mortfer/optimize_sales/README.md

 # Overview
-This repo contains a solution for [problem_stores](https://gist.github.com/alejandrofsil/e3142b28d34ece49be5ef31462908b9b).
+This repo contains a solution for the challenge [problem_stores](https://gist.github.com/alejandrofsil/e3142b28d34ece49be5ef31462908b9b).

 # Problem